 - The oil pressure gauge shows low oil pressure

-- You notice that during changing the engine oil, the oil seems not so vicious
+- You notice that, while changing the engine oil, the oil seems not so viscous

 If you encounter any of these symptoms, it may be that there’s an excessive amount of gas getting into the oil in your engine which isn’t normal.
 A rather easy way to tell if your car is using too much fuel is that your car will emit thick white smoke.

-That is due to the fact that fuel that is not burnt properly during the combustion cycle will tend to ignite later when on its way out the cylinder.
-Also, since oil is viscous and gasoline is not if you realize that your engine’s oil is too thin than it should be, even after a long time of use, there’s a high chance that it’s the gasoline that is changing the viscous properties of the oil.
+That is due to the fact that fuel that is not burnt properly during the combustion cycle will tend to ignite later when on its way out of the cylinder.
+Also, since oil is viscous and gasoline is not, if you realize that your engine’s oil is thinner than it should be, even after a long time of use, there’s a high chance that it’s the gasoline that is changing the viscous properties of the oil.

 How do you tackle the problem?

-Too much gas getting into the oil in your engine is never a good sign and so the first thing you should do is immediately get your car to be checked by the mechanic for the symptoms above if you do not have the knowledge yourself.
-If everything looks okay it might be your piston rings that are worn out.
+Too much gas getting into the oil in your engine is never a good sign and so the first thing you should do is immediately get your car checked by a mechanic for the symptoms above if you do not have the knowledge yourself.
+If everything looks okay, it might be your piston rings that are worn out.
 The job of these seals is to keep the oil from the oil pan from getting inside the cylinder and keeping the gasoline from dripping into the oil pan.

 These seals are worn out over time and need to be replaced.
 The best sign to look for, which should tell you about the piston rings is to check the smoke your car is emitting.
 If the smoke is thick and black, it means that your car is burning oil.
 If the smoke is thick white, that means your car is running rich and burning too much gasoline.